dummifiedme/TheNotebook/Article 21.md

 #### LAW
 - British
-	- Principle of 'Parliamentary Sovereignty'
+	- Principle of 'Parliamentary Sovereignty' which means no restriction on the power of the parliament to make law.
+	- However, this did not remained a fact since Britain joined European Union.
+So, by
 - American